sungwon/coinbase-bot/README.md

 :password: passwordforemailtosendfrom
 ```

-For the API key, you will have to enable one at Coinbase.com for your account and then put in the details like so:
+For the API key, you will have to enable one at Coinbase.com for your account and then put in the details to api_key.yml like so:
 ```
 ---
 :api_key: stringoflettersandnumbers